-4.0 Socio-Economic Changes In The Adat Perpatih Society.
+4.0 Socio-Economic Changes in the Adat Perpatih Society

-I maintain that the "special" position of the matrilineal women is attributable mainly to four basic principles of the Adat of which the most important are the inheritance pattern and matrilocality, which allowed women in the peasant economy to control the means of production and living space.
+I maintain that the "special" position of the matrilineal women is attributable mainly to two basic principles of the Adat i.e the inheritance pattern and matrilocality, which allowed women in the peasant economy to control the means of production and living space.
 Adat principles remain the same today, but they are no longer observed strictly.
 This change in attitude towards the Adat is attributable to several socio-economic developments which have taken place in the mukim in the years after independence.

-In the last three decades the mukim under study has been the focus of many development projects.
-Most of the villages in the mukim are now accessible by motorised transport; almost 90 percent of the households have electricity supply and piped water; and the number of schools, health centres, community halls and prayerhouses have increased manifold.
-In the economic sphere several schemes have been formulated and implemented to help improve agriculture in the tradittional villages.
-These changes along with developments extraneous to the mukim, particularly the opening up of new agricultural schemes for resettlement and the expansion of industrialization since the seventies, have left a profound impact on the social organization of Adat Perpatih.
+In the last three decades the mukim under study has been the recipient of many development projects.
+Most of the villages in the mukim are now accessible by motorised transport; almost 90 percent of the households have electricity supply and piped water; and the number of schools, health centres, community halls and prayer houses have increased many fold.
+In the economic spheres several schemes have been formulated and implemented to help improve agriculture in the traditional villages.
+These changes, along with developments extraneous to the mukim, particularly the opening up of new agricultural schemes for resettlement and the expansion of industrialization in the seventies, have left a profound impact on the social organization of Adat Perpatih.

-In the post-independence period, especially after the implementation of the New Economic Policy in 1971, the mukim suffered huge population losses due to out-migration.
-The spread of education has given way to a new attitude towards jobs; few of those who benefited from formal education, even up to the secondary three level (Form Three), are keen on agricultural jobs in the peasant economy.
+In the post independence period, especially after the implementation of the New Economic Policy in 1971, the mukim suffered huge population losses due to out-migration.
+The spread of education has given way to a new attitude towards jobs; few of those who benefitted from formal education, even up to the secondary three level (Form Three), are keen on agricultural jobs in the peasant economy.
 Such jobs are now considered dirty, demeaning and physically demanding.
 To escape working in the paddy fields and in the rubber small holdings, most of the young (in their late teens or early twenties) migrated to the urban areas soon after leaving school, in search of paid employment especially in the manufacturing sector and the public service.
-Others, too old to qualify for jobs in the urban areas, moved to land settlement schemes which offer better economic opportunities.
+Others, too old to qualify for jobs in the urban areas, moved to land resettlement schemes which offer better economic opportunities.
 Such a population drift left many traditional villages in the mukim without sufficient labour for agriculture.

-Agricultural activities, especially rice growing, began to decline in spite of the availability of agricultural development strategies to combat them.
-The rate of decline was accentuated by the lack of water supply and silting of the rice fields caused by indiscriminate felling of trees by loggers.
+Agricultural activities, especially rice growing began to decline inspite of the availability of agricultural development strategies to combat it.
+The rate of decline became accentuated by the lack of water supply and silting of the rice fields caused by indiscriminate felling of trees by loggers.
 Most of the rice fields in the mukim, and elsewhere in the district of Kuala Pilah have remained idle in the last fifteen years.

-In many areas in the mukim today the presence of idle rice land is very conspicuous; in some cases rice fields have dried up and turned into secondary jungle.
-In some areas, too, land for homesteading is left neglected as the owners have left for the towns or resettlement schemes.
-Rubber smallholdings, too, suffer from labour shortage, but non-utilization or under-utilization of rubber smallholdings are not easily seen as rubber holdings are largely situated away from village settlements.
+In many areas in the mukim today the presence of idle rice land is very conspicuous; in some cases rice fields have dried up and turn into secondary jungles.
+In some areas too, land for homestead are left neglected as the owners have left for the towns or resettlement schemes.
+Rubber small holdings too suffer from labour shortages, but non-utilization or under-utilization of rubber small holdings are not easily seen as rubber holdings are largely situated away from village settlements.